celery/celery/docs/userguide/tasks.rst

      'celery.ping':
         <Task: celery.ping (regular)>}

 This is the list of tasks built-in to celery.
 Note that we had to import ``celery.task`` first for these to show up.
 This is because the tasks will only be registered when the module they are defined in is imported.

 The default loader imports any modules listed in the :setting:`CELERY_IMPORTS` setting.

 The entity responsible for registering your task in the registry is a meta class, :class:`~celery.task.base.TaskType`.
 This is the default meta class for :class:`~celery.task.base.Task`.

-If you want to register your task manually you can set the :attr:`~celery.task.base.Task.abstract`
-attribute:
+If you want to register your task manually you can set mark the task as :attr:`~celery.task.base.Task.abstract`:

 .. code-block:: python

     class MyTask(Task):
         abstract = True

-This way the task won't be registered, but any task subclassing it will.
+This way the task won't be registered, but any task subclassing it will be.

-When tasks are sent, we don't send the function code, just the name of the task.
-When the worker receives the message it can just look it up in the task registry to find the execution code.
+When tasks are sent, we don't send any actual function code, just the name of the task to execute.
+When the worker then receives the message it can look up th ename in its task registry to find the execution code.

 This means that your workers should always be updated with the same software as the client.
 This is a drawback, but the alternative is a technical challenge that has yet to be solved.

 .. _task-best-practices: